Come walk to music and learn a few square dance calls

 Mondays in Mound

 The Gillespie Center offers an introduction to the basics of square dancing that is open to everyone from anywhere in the whole world as square dancing is called in English around the world.

 Everyone's welcome: solos, couples, and families.
 Partners provided.
-Lots of fun!
-Great "date night"!
+Lots of fun for all!
 Low-impact, aerobic exercise.
-Monday evening, May 21, and Tuesday, May 29, at The Gillespie Center, 2590 Commerce Blvd., Mound, 7-8 p.m.
+Mondays in August at The Gillespie Center, 2590 Commerce Blvd., Mound, 7-8 p.m.
 No previous experience required.
 Ages 8-98 welcome.
 Learn a few calls while you laugh a lot and enjoy exercising.
 No charge.
 Casual attire.